Thurnauer School of Music

 Ages: 8+ Years Old

 Students at all levels of percussion study (older beginners, intermediate, and advanced) share melody, harmony, and rhythm playing drums, marimba, timpani, hand drums, and hand percussion, and improve their overall musicianship.
-By audition.
+We welcome youth students who are taking private percussion lessons within Thurnauer School of Music or outside the Music School.
+If interested in joining or new to Percussion Ensemble, contact Robyn Searles at rsearles@jccotp.org to meet with our Percussion Ensemble director prior to registering.

 Thursdays from 6:30–7:30 PM